-SouthEastern Governments Organization John Merideth Title VI Coordinator 1403 W. Highway 92 Bisbee, Arizona 85603
+SouthEastern Governments Organization Jessica Urrea Title VI Coordinator 1403 W. Highway 92 Bisbee, Arizona 85603

-Phone: 520-432-5301 extension Email: jmerideth@seago.org
+Phone: 520-432-5301 extension 215

+Email: jurrea@seago.org

 VI.
 SEAGO ASSURANCES

 The SouthEastern Arizona Governments Organization (herein referred to as the "Recipient"), HEREBY AGREES THAT, as a condition to receiving any Federal financial assistance from the U.S. Department of Transportation (DOT), through Federal Highway Administration and Arizona Department of Transportation, is subject to and will comply with the following: